mladjom/tbv/README.md

     ---
     - example.test

-Then you will need to reload vagrant with provision flag.
+To update you will need to reload vagrant with provision flag.

+Create `/www/example` folder.
+Open it in an editor to start making changes to your site.

 ```bash
 vagrant reload --provision